hydroframe/ospool_parflow/README.md

 The stdout of the executing job is also copied back into the file demo.output and any errors are copied back into the file demo.errors.
 This is specified in the demo.submit file we used to create the job.

+## Run Parflow Using Your Own Project

+You can run parflow with your own project in the same way except provide your own demo.py file.

+You do not need to use the project.py or the template_runscripts used in this example, but your project must collect the input files and create the parflow runscript and run parflow using apptainer

+    apptainer exec ../apptainer/mpi/parflow_mpi.sif python <your_project.py>

+Any files in the directory you use to submit a job with condor will be available to your code.

+If you need to install your own custom python components you need to pip install them into the container loaded from parflow_mpi.sif.
+You can do that by creating a script like myproject.sh that does the pip installs and then runs your python program.

+    myproject.sh
+        python -m pip install mycomponent1 mycomponent2
+        python myproject.py

+Then run parflow using
+    apptainer exec ../apptainer/mpi/parflow_mpi.sif myproject.sh